Kuan Chung-ming

 Kuan Chung-ming (管中閔 (Guǎn Zhōngmǐn); born 15 August 1956) is a Taiwanese economist and econometrician.
+He was the president of National Taiwan University from 2019 to 2023 and is a chair professor of finance at the university.

-He was the last minister of the Council for Economic Planning and Development from 2013 to 2014 and served as the first minister of the succeeding government agency, the National Development Council (NDC), from 2014 to 2015.
-He was formerly the President of National Taiwan University from 2019 to 2023 and is a Chair Professor in the Department of Finance of National Taiwan University.
+Previously, Kuan was the last minister of the Council for Economic Planning and Development from 2013 to 2014 and the first minister of its succeeding government agency, the National Development Council (NDC), from 2014 to 2015.

 Early life and education

-Kuan was born in Taipei City.
-His father, Guan Qiyu (1920–2019), was from Huaining County in Anhui Province, China.
-Kuan's elder brother, Guan Zhongling, is a dentist who graduated from National Defense Medical Center.
-His younger brother, Guan Zhonghui, earned a doctorate in industrial engineering and management from National Taiwan University and teaches at the Patent Research Institute of National Taiwan University of Science and Technology.
+Kuan was born in Taipei City on August 15, 1956.
+His father, Kuan Chi-yu (1920–2019), was from Huaining County, Anhui.
+His elder brother, Kuan Chung-ling, is a dentist who graduated from National Defense Medical Center.
+His younger brother, Kuan Chong-hui, earned a doctorate in industrial engineering and management from National Taiwan University and teaches at the National Taiwan University of Science and Technology.

-Kuan graduated from the Experimental Elementary School of National Chengchi University in 1968, Dahua High School in 1971, and Taipei Municipal Chien Kuo High School in 1974.
-He attended Chinese Culture University for undergraduate studies and graduated with his bachelor's degree in economics in 1978.
-Kuan then completed advanced studies in the United States, where he earned a Master of Arts (M.A.) in economics in 1984 from the University of California, Davis, and his Ph.D. in economics and econometrics from the University of California, San Diego, in 1989.
-His doctoral dissertation was titled, "Estimation of Neural Network Models," and was completed under the supervision of distinguished professor Halbert White and Nobel Prize laureate Clive Granger.
+After graduating from Taipei Municipal Chien Kuo High School in 1974, Kuan earned his bachelor's degree in economics in 1978 from Chinese Culture University.
+He then earned his M.A. in economics from the University of California, Davis, in 1984 and his Ph.D. in economics and econometrics from the University of California, San Diego, in 1989.
+His doctoral dissertation was titled, "Estimation of Neural Network Models".
+His doctoral advisors were economist Halbert White and Nobel Prize laureate Clive Granger.